Emilio Bacardi: Biography

 Emilio's personal life continued to develop as well: in 1876 he married Maria Lay Berlucheau, a French Cuban from Santiago.
 He would go on to have a number of children with her, including Emilio (Emilito), Daniel, Jose, Facundo, Maria, and Carmen.
 In the spring of 1885, Maria Lay died at the age of 33, devastating Emilio and sending him into a depression from which it took months to recover.
-The following year Emilio’s heartbreak worsened with the passing of family patriarch Don Facundo Bacardí Massó.
+The following year Emilio's heartbreak worsened with the passing of family patriarch Don Facundo Bacardí Massó.
 His eventual recovery to both the Bacardi business and forefront of the fight for independence coincided with the companionship of Elvira Cape, whom he married in 1887 and lived with for the rest of his life.
-Their four children (Marina, Lucia (Mimin), Adelaida (Lalita), and Amalia) further enlarged the Bacardi family.
+Their four children (Marina, Lucia (Mimin), Adelaida (Lalita), and Amalia) further enlarged the Bacardí family.

+In 1899, Emilio Barcardí founded the Emilio Bacardí Moreau Municipal Museum (Museo Municipal Emilio Bacardí Moreau) in the city of Santiago de Cuba.

 The political fortunes of both Cuba and Emilio were radically altered by the Spanish–American War, in which the conquering American army took over administration of the island.
-The American military governor of Santiago, General Leonard Wood, appointed Bacardi as mayor of Santiago.
+The American military governor of Santiago, General Leonard Wood, appointed Bacardí as mayor of Santiago.
 In this position, Emilio worked extensively with the American military administration, and the relationship between him and General Wood warmed to the level of friendship, tempered by their complicated political relationship.
 As mayor, he was generally recognized as a competent and effective manager, succeeding on extending services and practicing good government under the military administration and later the new Cuban republic.
 His reputation for honesty and public service distinguished him from many of the would-be leaders who arose in the post-independence political scramble, and he eventually ran for and won a seat in the national senate in 1906.

 Into the 20th century, Emilio and the second generation of Bacardí family oversaw the expansion and eventual success of the Bacardí rum company.
 This led Emilio to spend more time in private ventures, and traveling the world.
-In 1912, Emilio and his wife Elvira took a long trip overseas to Paris, Jerusalem, and Egypt, bringing back antiquities, art, and Cuba’s first genuine Cuban mummy to display in the Emilio Bacardí Moreau Municipal Museum in Santiago de Cuba.
-By the age of 75, Emilio had mostly retired from business affairs and spent much of his time reading, writing novels like his famed series Cronicas de Santiago de Cuba, and corresponding with family in his home, Villa Elvira.
+In 1912, Emilio and his wife Elvira took a long trip overseas to Paris, Jerusalem, and Egypt, bringing back antiquities, art, and Cuba's first genuine Cuban mummy to display in the Emilio Bacardí Moreau Municipal Museum in Santiago de Cuba.
+By the age of 75, Emilio had mostly retired from business affairs and spent much of his time reading, and writing novels like his famed series Cronicas de Santiago de Cuba, and corresponding with family in his home, Villa Elvira.

-Emilio Bacardí Moreau died from a heart ailment on August 28, 1922 at the age of 78.
-The city of Santiago suspended all public events for two days, to mourn and honor the life of Emilio, nicknamed “Cuba’s foremost son”.
+Emilio Bacardí Moreau died from a heart ailment on August 28, 1922, at the age of 78.
+The city of Santiago suspended all public events for two days, to mourn and honor the life of Emilio, nicknamed "Cuba's foremost son".